Londonderry, New Hampshire: Early history

 The town was divided into two parishes on February 25, 1739/40.
 Windham was set off and incorporated on February 12, 1741/42.
 The northwest portion, with other land, was incorporated as Derryfield, now Manchester, on September 3, 1751.
 Derry was incorporated on July 2, 1827.
 Border adjustments and annexations were made throughout this period continuing until June 27, 1857, when the line with Hudson (formerly known as Nottingham West) was established.

-In 1719, the first American potato was grown in Derry, then a part of Londonderry.
+In 1719, the first North American potato was grown in Derry, then a part of Londonderry.

 Approval of the petition submitted to the Province of New Hampshire required the petitioners to obtain an agreement from Col. John Wheelwright for the sale of the land.
 He held claim to it based on a grant to his grandfather.
 That agreement was obtained on October 12, 1719, and included a statement of the bounds, extending west as far as the Merrimack River.
 This conflicted with a grant for the town of Dunstable, now Nashua, made by the Massachusetts Bay Colony in 1673.
 The provincial line between Massachusetts and New Hampshire was not settled in its present location until 1741.
 Thus when Londonderry was granted, the westernmost portion actually lay within the Dunstable grant and the Province of Massachusetts Bay.
 The resulting land conflicts with "Dunstable encroachers" were still being dealt with by the town in 1783 and 1791.
 Private owners were resolving these conflicts between each other as late as 1812.

 The first U.S. census, conducted in 1790, reported the town's population to be 2,622.